Whitney Wolfe Herd: Personal life

-In December 2013, she met oil and gas heir Michael Herd on an Aspen skiing trip.
-They married in 2017 at Positano, Italy.
+In December 2013, she met oil and gas heir Michael Herd on a skiing trip in Aspen, Colorado.
+They married in 2017 in Positano, Italy.
 They have two sons, born in 2019 and 2022.
 The family lives in Austin, Texas.

-In 2022, Forbes listed Wolfe Herd at number 33 of the top 100 "America's richest self-made women," up from number 39 in 2020.

 The 2025 film Swiped is based on Wolfe Herd’s life and stars Lily James.

 Advocacy

 In March 2019, Wolfe Herd testified before the Texas House Criminal Jurisprudence committee about the prevalence of unsolicited explicit photos sent to female users on dating applications.